89luca89/distrobox/docs/usage.md

 distrobox-init is the entrypoint of a created distrobox.
 Note that this HAS to run from inside a distrobox, will not work if you run it from your host.

+This is not intended to be used manually, but instead used by distrobox-enter to set up the container's entrypoint.

 distrobox-init will take care of installing missing dependencies (eg. sudo), set up the user and groups, mount directories from the host to ensure the tight